-(Editor’s note: This story was first published in March on NASCAR.com. … We’ve resurfaced it with NASCAR set to return to action May 17 at Darlington Raceway for the Official Throwback Weekend.
+(Editor’s note: This story was first published in March 16, 2018 on NASCAR.com. … We’ve resurfaced it with NASCAR set to return to action May 17 at Darlington Raceway for the Official Throwback Weekend.

 Long before Tyler Reddick and Elliott Sadler put triple-zeros in the margin-of-victory column last month at Daytona, one NASCAR finish stood alone for paper-thin proximity.